 We can do this by relaxing and focusing on selected perceptions.
 Then, we move into a state that invites the emergence of feelings, ideas, and emotions.
 Finally, we attune to inclination, intuition, and subtle perceptions that we otherwise obscure with agitation, cogitation, irritation, tension, and our generally incessant mental chatter.

 We want to experience multiple levels of awareness, and to recognize ourselves as composed of multiple personalities with different levels of awareness.
-We want to recognize our obsession with certain issues and how we react in compulsive ways.
-To relax these reflex behaviors, and regain the ability to regulate ourselves.
+We want to recognize our obsession with certain issues and how we react in compulsive ways, to relax these reflex behaviors, and to regain the ability to regulate ourselves.

 As always, do only what feels right.
 Be consistent, educate yourself, and be flexible.